Code-Institute-Submissions/mumbling-mum/README.md

 ## Features

+### Creations

+The Creations page contains all the items for sale.
+They can be filtered by Category.

+SKU - Stock Keeping Unit
+Even though the store is small, I thought it prudent for each Item to have a SKU.
+I decided to keep the SKU simple.
+I have used the category pk multiplied by 10 and the Item PK multiplied by 10. e.g. category.pk=1 and item.pk=20 SKU =10200.
+This ensures the SKU is always unique and never starts with 0.
+It also allows items to be easily identified and ordered by the SKU.

+When logged in a staff Member can Add, Edit and Delete items.
+If an items category is changed then the SKU will be updated to reflect this.

+### Shopping Bag

+### Checkout

+### Use of Toasts across the site
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features